SimoneGasperini/qiskit-symb/README.md

 ```
 ![](/img/zzfeaturemap_circuit.png)

-To get the Python function representing the final parameteric statevector, we just have to create the symbolic `Statevector` instance and call the `to_lambda()` method:
+To get the Python function representing the final parametric statevector, we just have to create the symbolic `Statevector` instance and call the `to_lambda()` method:
 ```python
 from qiskit_symb.quantum_info import Statevector